legendcodermartino1245/music_tate/README.md

 ---

 ### 9. Feature Integrity Rule
 > Features must conform to the production system, not compete with it.

-- mismatch in energy, texture, or rhythmic behavior → system break
+- mismatch in energy, texture, rhythmic behavior, or vocal presence → system break
-- successful feature → behaves as part of the arrangement, not a separate layer
+- successful feature → behaves as part of the arrangement, not as a separate performance layer

-**Failure handling:**
+**Purpose of this rule:**
-- if broken → evaluate the track as if the feature is removed
+- identifies whether the feature preserves or breaks system integrity

 ---